danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

     - At iteration $m$ return $\frac{df_{m}}{df_{0}} = \frac{df_{m}}{dx}$

 ## Comparison
-The direction of recursion in forward and backward mode yields the method's name but it also results in the cost being dependent on the input and output dimensions.
+The direction of recursion in forward and backward mode yields the method's name but it also results in the cost being dependent on the input and output dimensions respectively.
 In general, a recursion comprises of Matrix-Matrix Multiplication which is $O(d^{3})$ where $d = \max d_{i}$.
 However
 - If $d_{0} = 1$ and $x$ is a scalar, then forward recursion comprises of a Matrix-Vector Multiplication, $O(n^{2})$
 - Likewise if $d_{m} = 1$ and $f$ is a scalar, then backward recursion comprises of Vector-Matrix Multiplication, also $O(n^{2})$.